code-scannner/PeerTalks/README.md

 # Peer Talks
+## Where minds meet, ideas greet, and conversations take the lead.

 Peer Talks is a real-time chatting application designed for peer-to-peer communication.
 It provides a seamless and interactive platform for users to engage in conversations in real time.